 Technology is another element that influences how attractive a modern vehicle can be.
 Most trims of the Tucson have seven-inch touchscreens, with the top trim having an eight-inch touchscreen with integrated navigation.
 Regardless of the size of the touchscreen, Android Auto and Apple CarPlay are included.
 Bluetooth is standard as well.
 Some trims have wireless charging, a second-row USB outlet, and an Infinity Audio sound system with eight speakers.
 All models, with the exception of the entry-level trim, have HD Radio and SiriusXM to add some more entertainment options.

-Standard in the Tucson are driver attention warning, lane keeping assist, and forward collision-avoidance Assist.
-This means that the Hyundai SUV can actively try to prevent frontal collisions by warning driver and hitting the brakes, if necessary, alert drivers when their attention needs to be re-focused, and warn driver as well as help correct steering if the vehicle is drifting out of position.
+Standard in Tucson are driver attention warning, lane keeping assist, and forward collision-avoidance Assist.
+This means that the Hyundai SUV can actively try to prevent frontal collisions by warning the driver and hitting the brakes, if necessary, alerting drivers when their attention needs to be re-focused, and warning the driver as well as helping correct steering if the vehicle is drifting out of position.
 Higher trims could have pedestrian detection built into their forward collision-avoidance assist programs, and they have blind-spot collision warning and rear cross-traffic collision warning.
 A surround view monitor can be found on the top two trims.

 Higher trims of the RAV4 have blind spot and rear cross-traffic alert, and they could have front and rear parking assist.
 This would come with automatic braking to prevent minor fender benders associated with maneuvering in tight spaces.
 Finally, a surround view camera can also be installed in the RAV4.
 Toyota calls it a Bird's Eye View Camera.

 Budget is going to be a key factor as customers shop for new vehicles, and if price is the main concern, the Tucson would be the better pick.